THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 * Bilateral Agreement

-COUNTRIES GRANTED 90 DAYS STAY WITHOUT VISA
+COUNTRIES GRANTED 90 DAYS OF STAY WITHOUT A VISA

 Passport holders from countries listed below can stay in Thailand for 90 days, with no visa.